Direct Home Services Program

 How is the service delivered?

-The CMS visits the family home on a weekly basis for the first six months of service and then bi-weekly thereafter, depending on the individual needs of the child and family.
-The CMS works with the child and family to establish appropriate developmental goals and home programming activities to be carried out between visits.
+The method of service delivery depends on the intervention being provided.
+Services may occur in the home or virtually.
+Frequency of visits will depend on the intervention provided and the needs of the child and family.
+This will be discussed with the family prior to beginning services .
+The CMS works with the child and family to establish appropriate developmental and/or behavioral goals and home programming activities to be carried out between visits.
 Activities are adjusted as the child's needs change.

 This service does require a commitment from parents/caregivers to follow through with home programming suggestions in between visits in order to assist the child in making positive developmental gains.
 The parent(s) or primary caregiver is required to be present during home visits and willing to work on the program suggestions The CMS works as part of the child's intervention team which may include Psychologists, Speech-Language Pathologists, Occupational Therapists, Audiologists, etc.